flowdev/comb/error_handling.md

 consumed.
 The **_record_** mode and friends exist so we don't have to parse from far back again and again.
-Because we would have to find a common ancestor of the erroring parser and the recovering `NoWayBack`.
+Because we would have to find a common ancestor of the erroring parser and the recovering `NoWayBack` parser.
 We want to try parsing a couple of times with some input deleted and the waste would add up.